 The cafe is actually next door to the hostel, and it’s super cute.

-Grape Wine itself is a young, hip and cosy place which offers a breakfast and nice garden area to chill.
+Grape Wine itself is a popular cafe hostel Sao Paulo.
+It is a hip and cosy place which offers a breakfast and nice garden area to chill.

 Compare prices and read reviews at: Booking.com